Compare EPOS System Quotes

 How POS Transactions Work

-Step 1: Initiation and authorisation
+Step 1: Initiation of the POS transaction

-Step 2: Data transfer and processing
+Step 2: Data processing and verification

 Step 3: Completion and confirmation